Gyromitra gigas: Snowbank Mushroom

 What a tasty little find this is!
 The Gyromitra gigas is related to the common gourmet Morel mushroom, and is classified as a False Morel.
 It’s actually a very well known and sought after mushroom in the mushroom hunting community.
 It has a flavor somewhat similar to morels, though not as pronounced.
-It is a wonderful find and you should definitely take one home if you find it.
+It is a wonderful find that I always take one home when I find it.
+But eat at your own risk!
+Gyromitra gigas, as with all false morels, have amounts of poisonous toxins in them that can reak havock on your system in large quantities.
+The toxicity varies by area though, so ask a local expect to determine what’s safe in your area.
+For example, false morels are known to be highly toxic in Europe, but typically have a much smaller toxicity level in North America.
+But whether you choose to eat this mushroom or just admire it while hiking around, Gyromitra Gigas is a beautiful treat that is a joy to find.

 How to Identify Gyromitra gigis